-Intradural spinal mass lesions - an approach
+Intradural spinal mass lesions (an approach)

 Intradural spinal mass lesions are relatively uncommon, compared to intracranial or extradural masses, and can be challenging to diagnose.
-Additionally the need for a pre-operative/non-operative diagnosis is in many ways greater as biopsy of lesions within the cord has the potential of devastating neurological impairment.
+Additionally, the need for a pre-operative/non-operative diagnosis is in many ways greater as biopsy of lesions within the cord has the potential of devastating neurological impairment.
 As such, a systematic approach to these lesions is required.

-MRI is the modality of choice for the assessment of lesions within the spinal canal as it has exquisite anatomical contrast and structural resolution, is able to image all compartments and affords assessment for presence of enhancement, cystic change and blood products.
+MRI is the modality of choice for the assessment of lesions within the spinal canal as it has exquisite anatomical contrast and structural resolution, is able to image all compartments and affords assessment for the presence of enhancement, cystic change and blood products.

 Myelography historically was of prime importance but is now done only in patients for whom an MRI is contraindicated (e.g. those fitted with a non-MRI-compatible/conditional pacemaker) or who could potentially have too much artefact from spinal instrumentation, or occasionally as a problem-solving technique (e.g. spinal arachnoid cyst vs ventral cord herniation).
 This is usually combined with CT (i.e. CT myelography).

 CT remains the best modality to assess the osseous structures and is especially important in planning instrumentation, although this is usually not required for intradural tumours as the vertebral bodies are essentially unaffected in virtually all cases.

 Angiography is useful in a select group of patients who have vascular lesions (for both vascular malformations and vascular tumours).
 Endovascular treatment may be useful in some instances.